eraclitux/ipcampy/README.rst

 This package let you control supported ip cameras from your python app with ease.

-Batteries are included so you can make a DIY surveillance system in a snap, see `A Raspberry Pi surveillance system`_
+Batteries are included so you can make a DIY surveillance system in a snap.
+Included functionality are:

+* process that collects a screenshot from every camera at given interval
+* mobile web interface to view streams and saved screenshots.
+Is's served from an integrated webserver

+See `A Raspberry Pi surveillance system`_

 Package is written with easy extendibility in mind, pull requests that add new cams or fix issues are welcome, encouraged, and credited.